 - Prompts students to consider their responsibilities

-While the statutory requirement for RE does not extend to children under compulsory school age, RE and spending time in a prayer space can form a valuable part of the educational experience of children on the EYFS, contributing particularly to the prime areas of:
+While the statutory requirement for RE does not extend to children under compulsory school age, RE and spending time in a prayer and reflection space can form a valuable part of the educational experience of children on the EYFS, contributing particularly to the prime areas of:

 - personal, social and emotional development (exploring what themes like being thankful and helping others mean to them and their peers)